EOSC 512

 Syllabus:

 Information about this year's offering of EOSC 512 is contained in the course syllabus.
-The most up-to-date version will be posted here.
+The most up-to-date version is posted here.

 Lecture Notes: